lajtavariz/PPKE-THESIS/README.md

 # yeast
 This application is an Information Retrieval system.
-After starting the application, you'll be able to upload text content to the system.
-After uploading some documents, you'll be able to perform a search on them using different similarity measures.

-## Development
+## Prerequisites

 Before you can build this project, you must install and configure the following dependencies on your machine: